Arm Cortex-A9 for FPGA

 Standard Level - 3 daysview dates and locations

-Doulos offers a specialised training class aimed providing the acute knowledge required for both the software development and system integration of a Cortex-A9 based solution.
+Doulos offers a specialised training class aimed providing the acute knowledge required for both the software development and system integration of an Arm® Cortex®-A9 based solution.
 This class is crafted for both a hardware and software engineers audience and structured in three distinct parts.
 First we introduce the various available Cortex-A9 based FPGA architectures together with the system level aspects of the AXI protocol.
 The second part details the processor architecture and programmer's model, including the snoop control unit, the general interrupt controller and cache controllers.
-Lastly we look at the software aspects covering the essentials of both ARM assembler programming and embedded C, going through the steps involved in bringing a bare metal system to life.
+Lastly we look at the software aspects covering the essentials of both Arm assembler programming and embedded C, going through the steps involved in bringing a bare metal system to life.

 This class is lectures only.

 - Engineers who wish to become skilled in the use of a Cortex-A9 based System On Chip from a software and verification perspective

 - Engineers who need to understand integration details centered around the AXI protocol